MetaBorgCube/spoofax-jasmin/org.spoofax.lang.jasmin/trans/analysis/types/README.md

 Solving constraints
 -------------------
 Solving the collected constraints is fully implemented in Stratego and uses a fixed-point iteration approach, meaning that the `solve-constraints-step` strategy will be executed until an iteration did not change anything in the intermediate result.
-Once the fixed-point iterations stop, the solver returns its final output.
-This consists of a tuple of two lists, being respectively the solved and unsolved constraints.
-In the case the second list is empty, the type analysis succeeded and no errors are found.
-In the case the second list is not empty, the result can be used to give errors in the analysed code.
-However, this is not part of this project.
+Once the fixed-point iterations stop, the solver returns its final output, being a tuple of two lists.
+The first list is a dictionary with solved constraints in the form of a tuple like `(TypeVar("a"), Int())`, meaning that the type variable `"a"` has type `Int()`.
+The second list holds the constraints that could not be solved.
+In the case this list is empty, the type analysis succeeded and no type errors were found.
+Otherwise, type errors are found on the locations the constraints originate from.
+These unresolved constraints can potentially be used to give errors in the analysed code, although that is not part of this project.

-Each iteration in the constraint solving contains a number of steps to be performed and multiple types of constraints have to be handled, which as well might be dependent upon each other.
-The most common constraint is the `equals` constraint, which specifies that a certain variable has a certain type.
-Also the type equivalence of two variables is specified using this constraint.
+Type constraints are specified in 4 different forms.
+The most common of all is the `equals` constraint, which specifies that a certain variable has a certain type (for example: `CEq(TypeVar("a"), Int())`).
+These once can directly be put in the resulting dictionary in the form of a tuple as shown before.
+Besides that, the `equals` constraint can be used to indicate that 2 type variables share a certain type (for example: `CEq(TypeVar("a"), TypeVar("b"))`).
+With the previous constraint already in its dictionary, the algorithm can derive that type variable `"b"` also has type `Int()`.
-Besides that, the equivalence constraint is also used to express that a certain variable is equal to a stack of types with in the first position a type, followed by another variable referring to the rest of the stack.
+The `equals` constraint also has a third use: to express that a certain variable is equal to a stack of types with in the first position a type, followed by another type variable referring to the rest of the stack.
+So suppose the dictionary contains `(TypeVar("a"), [Int(), Boolean(), Byte()])`, then it can infer from `CEq(TypeVar("a"), ([Int()], TypeVar("b")))` that `(TypeVar("b"), [Boolean(), Byte()])`.

-Another relationship of variables is described by the `subtype` constraint, indicating that a variable is a subtype of some type or other variable.
-In many cases solving these constraints requires finding a least upper bound of two arbitrary types.
-This however is not part this project and therefore not implemented.
+Another type constraint is the `subtype` constraint, indicating that a type variable's type is a subtype of some other type or that a type variable's type is a subtype of another type variable's type.
+This can for instance be used to state that type variable `"b"` is a subtype of `java/lang/String`, type variable `"a"` is a subtype of `java/lang/Object` and that `"a"` and `"b"` have the same type:

+* `CSub(TypeVar("b"), Reference(CRef("java/lang/String")))`
+* `CSub(TypeVar("a"), Reference(CRef("java/lang/Object")))`
+* `CEq(TypeVar("a"), TypeVar("b"))`

+In order to try to find the types of both type variables, the constraint solver must find an upper-bound of the presented types.
+However, finding this upper-bound is not part of the project, so it is hard-coded for the instance at hand.
+In this case, the upper-bound of the 2 types is `java/lang/String`, from which the constraint solver concludes that both `"a"` and `"b"` have at least the type `java/lang/String`.

-Third, we have the `not equals` constraint, which indicates that a variable does not have a certain type or does not have the same type as another variable.
-In the first case, the solver removes the constraint from the list, if the type of the variable (when known) is not equal to the specified type.
+A third type of constraint is the `not equals` constraint, which indicates that a type variable is not of a certain type or does not have the same type as another type variable.
+In the first case, the solver simply removes the constraint from the list, if and only if the tuple (`<variable>`, `<type>`) does not occur in the dictionary yet.
 In the second case the constraint is rewritten into another `not equals` constraint holding that the type of the first variable is not equal to the type of the second variable, which is looked up.
-This reduced the constraint to the first case.
+This reduces the constraint to one of the first case.

-TODO:

-* more specific description of what equals and subtype do?
+The following example states that type variables `"a"` and `"b"` have the same type, that type variable `"a"` is not of type `Int()`, and that type variable `"b"` is of type `Int()`:

+* CEq(TypeVar("a"), TypeVar("b"))
+* CNEq(TypeVar("a"), Int())
+* CEq(TypeVar("b"), Int())

+It is clear that this is a contradiction, therefore the constraint solver ends up in failure:

+* Resolved: `(TypeVar("b"), Int())` and `(TypeVar("fail"), Int())`
+* Unresolved: `CNEq(TypeVar("fail"), Int())` and `CNEq(TypeVar("b"), Int())`

+Notice that this yields an extra `not equals` constraint, since type variables `"a"` and `"b"` share the same type and type variable `"a"` is not of type `Int()`.
+Therefore type variable `"b"` cannot be of type `Int()`, although it claims it is.

-* highlevel description of the COr
+The final type constraint is the `or` constraint. **TODO - highlevel description of the COr**